 Incheon Children’s Science Museum

 The Incheon Children’s Science Museum is situated at the foot of KyeYang Mountain in Bang Chug-Dong, Kyeyang-gu, Incheon, where nature and the city are united.
-The city of Incheon affirms this project as the first museum specialized in the science for children constructed in Korea, after 10 years of preparation to be able to promote the project.
-Therefore, the concept called “sponge that embraces the dreams of children” was created on the basis of the geographical context, a place that integrates the city and nature, the main users and the science exposition.
+The city of Incheon affirms this project as the first museum specializing in the science for children constructed in Korea, after 10 years of preparation to be able to promote the project.
+Therefore, the concept called “sponge that embraces the dreams of children” was created on the basis of the geographical context, a place that integrates the city and nature, the main users and the scientific exposition.

 The conceptual development was carried out through the idea of creating four icons: the Dream icon, Eco icon, Community icon and the Fun icon.
 In order to materialize the concept, the shape of the building is familiar to children, the design has an irregularity and a distinct perforated elevation (Dream icon), and several outdoor spaces (Eco icon) where three-dimensional experience is possible, communicating With the city and harmonizing the building.
 There is also the central hall , where there are various sculptures, events, and places of interest, this space which connects all the exhibition halls so that many children can experience fun in science (Fun icon), while the flow of the project was Drawing to cross the interior and exterior of the building in a natural way (Community icon).

 Location: The grounds of a public facility on repeated occasions were relegated outside the city.
-It was designed by an artificial line called a limited development neighborhood, in a space large enough for a public use, which the city center could not offer.
+It was designed by an artificial line called a limited development neighborhood, in a space large enough for public use, which the city center could not offer.
 The place for this science museum is the last part of KyeYangSan, where the spontaneous residential area and the artificially limited development district are interconnected in the center of the ancient city.

 The place was a land where form and quality were transformed both by its size and by its necessary capacity.
 The volume placed at the border between city and nature created each outer space in the east and west, where the shape and quality were not changed.